 First of our European projects begins in Denmark (later followed by Australia, Belgium, the Netherlands and Germany).

-A major volunteer led Shared Reading programme, funded by the Big Lottery, starts in North Wales.
+A major volunteer-led Shared Reading programme, supported by the Big Lottery Fund, starts in North Wales.

-The Reader signs 125 lease for previously derelict Calderstones Mansion House to develop an international centre for reading and well-being in Liverpool.
+The Reader signs 125 lease for previously derelict Calderstones Mansion House to develop The International Centre for Shared Reading in Liverpool.

 The Reader Academy is born reflecting increased emphasis on training and learning.